American Sign Language

 LIN 211 Anatomy and Physiology of the Speech and Hearing Mechanism

 The basic principles of the structure and function of the neuromuscular mechanism necessary for spoken language will be presented.
 These include six major topics: respiration, phonation, articulation, resonance, the nervous system, and the auditory system.
 Mastering these fundamentals will enable students to better understand normal and pathological processes involved in the production and reception of speech.
-Prerequisite: grade of at least B in LIN 185 or permission of instructor.
 Cr 3.

 LIN 212 Speech Science

 This course covers the acoustical, articulatory, perceptual, and physiological aspects of speech.
 It considers the acoustic contributions of the movements and postures of various articulators.
 It will also examine the neurophysiology of speech, including timing, control, and interactions among articulators.
-Prerequisite: LIN 211 or permission of instructor.
 Cr 3.

 LIN 213 Introduction to Audiology

-This course examines the anatomy, physiology, and function of the auditory system, focusing on the central auditory nervous system relevant to speech pathologists with an interest in speech perception and central auditory processing.
-This course provides the foundation for understanding certain aspects of aural rehabilitation and diagnosis of auditory pathology.
-Examples of brain pathology will be utilized.
-Prerequisite: LIN 211 or permission of instructor.
+This course introduces the anatomy, physiology, and function of the auditory system, focusing on those central auditory nervous system functions, including cognitive functions, that are most relevant to audiologists and speech/language pathologists.
+This course provides a foundation for understanding aural rehabilitation and diagnosis of auditory pathology, as well as a practical introduction to the measurement and assessment of auditory function.
 Cr 3.

 LIN 232 Introduction to Educational Interpreting